-The OBCS-package is fundamental to regional ocean modeling with the MITgcm, but there are so many details to be considered in regional ocean modeling that this package cannot accommodate all imaginable and possible options.
-Therefore, for a regional simulation with very particular details it is recommended to familiarize oneself not only with the compile- and runtime-options of this package, but also with the code itself.
-In many cases it will be necessary to adapt the obcs-code (in particular S/R OBCS_CALC) to the application in question; in these cases the obcs-package (together with the rbcs-package Section 8.3.2) is a very useful infrastructure for implementing special regional models.
+The OBCS-package (pkg/obcs) is fundamental to regional ocean modeling with the MITgcm, but there are so many details to be considered in regional ocean modeling that this package cannot accommodate all imaginable and possible options.
+Therefore, for a regional simulation with very particular details it is recommended to familiarize oneself not only with the compile-time and run-time options of this package, but also with the code itself.
+In many cases it will be necessary to adapt the obcs-code (in particular S/R OBCS\CALC) to the application in question; in these cases pkg/obcs (together with the pkg/rbcs, see Section 8.3.2) is a very useful infrastructure for implementing special regional models.